aqilahshawel/Hackathon-2-Group-34/README.md

 4. `getSum()`: This function traverses the linked list and calculates the sum of all the `answer` values stored in the nodes.
 It starts from the `head` node and iteratively moves through the list by following the `next` pointers until reaching the end (the node where `next` is `nullptr`).
 It adds up the `answer` values and returns the sum.

 In summary, the `LinkedList` class provides the basic functionality to create and manipulate a linked list.
 It allows for appending nodes to the end of the list and calculating the sum of values stored in the nodes.
-However, it is important to note that the provided code is incomplete, as the destructor is not implemented.

 ## Credits
   Our dedication to make a personality quiz game started when there was a trend among teenagers where they play an interactive Korean quiz game with outstanding visuals and aesthetic theme and storylines.
 Thus we chose flower as our theme in assigning the personalities.